Special Departmental Policies

 Classical Studies Advising

-Students interested in the Department's majors in Greek, Latin, Classical Languages and Literatures, Classical Archaeology, Classical Civilization or Modern Greek major should check with the Department office for the name of the current advisor.
+Students interested in the Department's concentration programs in Greek, Latin, Classical Languages and Literatures, Classical Archaeology, Classical Civilization or Modern Greek concentration should check with the Department office for the name of the current advisor.
 Students interested in obtaining Teacher Certification in Latin should see Professor Deborah Ross.

-The Department recommends that interested students see the department advisors as early as possible in order to plan their programs and avoid unnecessary scheduling conflicts.
+The Department recommends that interested students see the undergraduate advisors as early as possible in order to plan their programs and avoid unnecessary scheduling conflicts.

 - Classical Greek